-The Board makes recommendations to the Minister about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.
+The board also makes recommendations to the minister about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.

 - Commissioner, Australian Border Force

 - Chairperson, Australian Securities and Investments Commission

 - Director General of Security, Australian Security Intelligence Organisation

 - Commissioner, Tasmania Police